David Jason: Early years

-In the 1970s, he also acted in radio comedies, including the weekly topical satire Week Ending (in which he regularly played such figures as then UK Foreign Secretary Dr David Owen) and The Hitchhiker's Guide to the Galaxy (as the "B Ark Captain" in the sixth episode).
+In the 1970s, he also acted in radio comedies, including the weekly topical satire Week Ending (in which he regularly played such figures as then UK Foreign Secretary David Owen) and The Hitchhiker's Guide to the Galaxy (as the "B Ark Captain" in the sixth episode).
 Jason also appeared in The Next Programme Follows Almost Immediately and made appearances on panel games such as The Impressionists as well as his own series, The Jason Explanation.
 In the early 1970s, he appeared in Mostly Monkhouse.

 Jason appeared on stage in the West End in the farce No Sex Please, We're British playing Brian Runnicles for 18 months in 1973.
-He also starred with Valerie Leon in a stage comedy "Darling Mr London" which toured in 1975.
+He also starred with Valerie Leon in a stage comedy, Darling Mr London, which toured in 1975.

 Jason appeared in variety shows as the supporting act of Dick Emery and his performances caught the attention of Ronnie Barker.
 Jason was recruited to appear in Hark at Barker (LWT, 1969), starring opposite Barker's Lord Rustless, as Dithers, the 100-year old gardener.
-There was also a sequel, His Lordship Entertains (1972) for the BBC.
+There was also a sequel, His Lordship Entertains (1972), for the BBC.
 Jason played idealistic employee Granville in the first programme of the comedy anthology Seven of One (1973), called Open All Hours (BBC) and starring Barker as the curmudgeonly proprietor of a corner shop.

 Four series of Open All Hours were made from 1976 to 1985.
 He featured in Barker's Porridge (BBC), a prison comedy, as the elderly Blanco in three episodes.
 Jason also appeared with Barker in various disguises in The Two Ronnies, including providing the "raspberry" sound effect for The Phantom Raspberry Blower of Old London Town.